 While you’re living in one location, you’re still going to need to maintain your property in the other location.
 You may have adult children or trusted friends who can help with this.

-If not, you need to factor in any costs that may be required for someone to check on your property on a regular basis and oversee any issues that need to be addressed.
+If not, you need to factor in any costs associated with having someone check on your property regularly and oversee any issues that need to be addressed.

 Not booking in time